wolfeidau/wolfeidau_site/content/post/2017-05-25-so-you-want-to-use-dynamodb.md

 So it has become clear to me we need to embrace a new strategy for displaying pages of results, luckily lots of others have run into this issue and the common pattern is to:

-1. Use contiuous scrolling, similar to twitter and other social media sites.
+1. Use infinite scrolling, similar to twitter and other social media sites.
 2. Maintain the state in the client with a cache of pages which have previously been loaded.

 For more information on this see [The End of Pagination](https://blog.codinghorror.com/the-end-of-pagination/).